FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/_index.md

     "title": "Advanced Routing",
     "linkTitle": "Advanced Routing",
     "weight": "160"
-}This chapter provides detailed information about the <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> concepts and procedures.
-You will learn various instruction on how to create Advanced Routes, subscribe user accounts to <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> applications and assign route package templates to user accounts.
+}This chapter provides detailed information about the {{< SecureTransport/advancedrouting  >}} concepts and procedures.
+You will learn various instruction on how to create Advanced Routes, subscribe user accounts to {{< SecureTransport/advancedrouting  >}} applications and assign route package templates to user accounts.

 In addition to configuration descriptions, you will be able to observe some example basic and advanced use cases.

-The final topics of this chapter also contain instructions for <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> best practices and troubleshooting.
+The final topics of this chapter also contain instructions for {{< SecureTransport/advancedrouting  >}} best practices and troubleshooting.

-## <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> overview
+## {{< SecureTransport/advancedrouting  >}} overview

 Advanced Routing (AR) provides a mechanism for multiple routing and transformation iterations over one or more files.
-As the name suggests, it allows the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administrator to create diverse patterns for file transformations and movement (routing) across different partner systems and internal entities.
+As the name suggests, it allows the {{< SecureTransport/componentshortname  >}} administrator to create diverse patterns for file transformations and movement (routing) across different partner systems and internal entities.
 UI-wise, Advanced Routing is a standard SecureTransport *application*: in order to use it, either an account or account template must subscribe to it.

 Advanced Routing (AR) is the most complex application, both in terms of configuration and possible use cases.
 Using it involves concepts and terminology that are entirely AR-specific.
 In order to take advantage of these concepts, you must first understand the aspects of AR and the great multitude of file transfer scenarios it covers.